You Credit Score- How's Your FICO?

-- Credit History - How long have you had credit?
+- Your Credit History - How many years have you had credit?

+Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

 How do I find out my credit score?